MarynaShavlak/dev-interview-hub/src/entities/Rating/README.md

 ## Conclusion
 The `Rating` module is designed to handle all rating-related functionalities in a structured and maintainable manner.
 Following the FSD architecture, this module ensures easy scalability and integration within the larger application.

+For further details on each part of the module, please refer to the respective README.md files within each directory.